 Also at Clemson, Hill’s mother was not permitted to enter the stadium until Clemson president Robert Edwards intervened.

-These ugly incidents weren’t revealed until years later, but Summers and Webster didn’t need a scouting report from Hill or Robertson when they told their parents to stay home.
+These ugly incidents weren’t revealed until years later, but in 1964 Summers and Webster didn’t need a scouting report from Hill or Robertson when they told their parents to stay home.
 Here is a quick time-line of the 1964 climate from bloody Civil Rights events:

 - 1960, the Greensboro, N.C., lunch-counter sit-ins staged by four North Carolina A&T students at a downtown Woolworth’s.